andromeda/lya/README.md

 using `console.log`, meaning that if you don't want inspection-friendly output, you may need to pass your output to `JSON.stringify` first.

+# Model

+Lya instruments input CommonJS modules ("subjects") during runtime, in response to a user calling `require` in the context of [`callWithLya`][].
+When Lya is actively instrumenting code, we say that we are in "instrumentation time".
+Due to JavaScript's nature, instrumentation time occurs in the Node.js runtime.
+However, Lya forces instrumentation to occur before executing user code, allowing programmers to reason about input JavaScript in source form.

+During instrumentation time, Lya refactors CommonJS modules into a functionally-equivalent form.
+A refactored subject includes its own [`Instrumentation`][] object, which communicates both lexical and dynamic information.
+The code will contain calls to user-provided hooks, allowing users to either allow the existing code to run as it was originally written, or to override the behavior.

+To create a "coarse-grained" analysis with less overhead, a user may configure exactly what statements and/or expressions are rewritten using the [`onHook`][] hook. [`onHook`][] is a metaprogramming facility that allows the user to extend instrumentation, or override Lya's own static operations in a manner that resembles all other hooks.

+Lya's runtime shares the same V8 environment (Isolate, Context), which means that there exist programs that may sabotage Lya's operation.
+(e.g. damaging the global `Object` prototype).
+This is an artifact of Lya assuming that you _trust input code_, and that it should preserve its existing function.
+To help you avoid breakages, Lya forces your code to run in advance of a saboteur, such that you may override the behavior of said saboteur by redirecting assignments or accesses.

 # API Reference